Notes on the Geography of Oman: Nizwa

 Adjoining it is a palace.
 Unlike the Lalali and Mirani forts of Muscat, which were begun by the Portuguese, Nizwa Fort was an Omani production, built by Sultan bin Said bin Malik al Ya'arubi about 1650.

-The handsome color comes from sarooj, a near-forgotten Omani building material.
+The handsome color comes from sarooj, a nearly forgotten Omani building material.
 Oasis soil is formed into bricks, which are stacked, covered in earth, baked for a week with palm logs for fuel, then crumbled into a powdery cement.
-Unlike portland cement, sarooj doesn't crack, and it's color--so long as the material is local--blends with its surroundings.
+Unlike portland cement, sarooj doesn't crack.

-In the background, the Friday mosque--its dome, reconstructed in 1529, its most elegant feature.
+In the background is the Friday mosque--its dome reconstructed in 1529.

 A reminder of Nizwa's reputation for Islamic scholarship.